What is PegaProx?

 - Handling X509 Certificates

 The module also allows you to manage TLS certificates used by the node.
-Whether you’re deploying internal PKI-signed certificates or using externally issued ones, theproxmox_node
+Whether you’re deploying internal PKI-signed certificates or using externally issued ones, theproxmox_nodemodule lets you upload and apply them through automation in a clean and repeatable way.

 By bringing all of this functionality into a single, API-driven Ansible module, the process of managing Proxmox nodes becomes much more reliable and maintainable.
-You no longer need to script around pveproxy
+You no longer need to script around pveproxy with shell commands or use SSH just to manage node settings.

 Subscription Integration Example